Things to see and do - Okehampton

 South Zeal GB - South Zeal EX20 2JT

-Built around the famous South Zeal Menhir Standing Stone, this 12th-century inn is set in its own monastery gardens in a pretty Devonshire village.
-A granite Tudor porch leads to a 536-year-old bar with a roaring log fire, and there is free Wi-Fi and..
+Built around the famous South Zeal Menhir Standing Stone, this 12th-century manor house is set in its own monastery gardens in a pretty Devonshire village.
+A granite Tudor porch leads to a 536-year-old bar with a roaring log fire, and there is free W..

 Intimate wood-panelled dining room in a Jacobean manor house.
 Cooking is contrastingly modern yet refreshingly unadorned; flavoursome garden produce features.
 For a more unique experience book 'Purple Carrot' (the chef's table).